top of page

 • Should there be joints in a concrete driveway?

-Install control joints at a spacing of approximately 10'x10', as a rule of thumb.
-Spacing joints at wider intervals invite random cracking.
-While such cracks are generally not a structural problem and will not reduce the service life of the driveway, they are unsightly.
-Also avoid joint patterns that produce rectangular or triangular sections.
+Yes, control joints should be installed at a spacing of approximately 10'x10' to prevent random cracking.
+While such cracks are generally not a structural problem, they are unsightly.
+Avoid joint patterns that produce rectangular or triangular sections.
 Lay out your joints to form square sections.
 If in doubt, make the sections smaller, not larger.
-Ask your contractor to provide a jointing plan as part of his written proposal.
+Ask your contractor to provide a jointing plan as part of their written proposal.

 • Is it necessary to seal a concrete driveway?

-Periodically sealing a concrete driveway will protect it from water or chemical absorption.
-This will make it much easier to clean accidental spills and will also help prevent the occurrence of surface defects.
+Yes, periodically sealing a concrete driveway will protect it from water or chemical absorption.
+This makes it easier to clean accidental spills and helps prevent surface defects.

 rescom developers concrete contractor in bermuda run nc